19hours/sg-statutes/Acts/Parking Places Act.md

 (ii) prevent the removal of the vehicle from the parking place without his consent by fixing an immobilisation device to the vehicle.

-[34/93]
+[34/93; 44/99]

-(2) Where the Superintendent has removed any vehicle to a place of safety or any other place pursuant to subsection (1)(i) or fixed an immobilisation device to the vehicle pursuant to subsection (1)(ii), the Superintendent shall, with all reasonable despatch, give notice in writing to the owner of the vehicle as to the procedure by which he may secure the release of the vehicle, and such notice shall be served on the owner of the vehicle —
+(2) Where the Superintendent has removed any vehicle to a place of safety or any other place under subsection (1)(i) or fixed an immobilisation device to the vehicle under subsection (1)(ii), the Superintendent shall, with all reasonable despatch, give notice in writing to the owner of the vehicle as to the procedure by which he may secure the release of the vehicle, and such notice shall be served on the owner of the vehicle —

 (a) in the case where the Superintendent has removed the vehicle to a place of safety or any other place, in accordance with section 18; or